fiware-docker/docker-container-service/docs/userguide/set-docker-config.md

      tenant/token variables.
 The Keystone server IP must be specified either as script input or added to environment as KEYSTONE_IP variable.
-The script may retrieve additional environment variable (OS_USERNAME, OS_PASSWORD...etc.) from environment, so in most cases it's enough to source OpenStack openrc yhr file
+The script may retrieve additional environment variable (OS_USERNAME, OS_PASSWORD...etc.) from environment, so in most cases it's enough to source OpenStack openrc the script.

-     In case the environment is missing those variables they can be supplied as script arguments If no arguments are specified it will try to use defaults below:
+     In case the environment is missing they can be supplied as script arguments If no arguments are specified it will try to use the defaults below:
      ---------------------------
      Docker conf file:         /home/nagin/.docker
      OpenStack Tenant name: